 While the damage threshold can be estimated using scaling relations and general rules, absolute damage thresholds in optical fibers are very application dependent and user specific.
 Users can use this guide to estimate a safe power level that minimizes the risk of damage.
 Following all appropriate preparation and handling guidelines, users should be able to operate a fiber component up to the specified maximum power level; if no maximum is specified for a component, users should abide by the "practical safe level" described below for safe operation of the component.
-Factors that can reduce power handling and cause damage to a fiber component include, but are not limited to, misalignment during fiber coupling, contamination of the fiber end face, or imperfections in the fiber itself.
+Factors that can reduce power handling admented during fiber coupling, contamination of the fiber end face, or imperfections in the fiber itself.
 For further discussion about an optical fiber's power handling abilities for a specific application, please contact Thorlabs' Tech Support.